Subscriber trunk dialling: Calls between the UK and Ireland

-Because of the high volume of calls between the Republic of Ireland and the UK, international direct dialling was implemented before the formal introduction of International Subscriber Dialling.
+Because of the high volume of calls between Ireland and the UK, international direct dialling was implemented before the formal introduction of International Subscriber Dialling.
 Calls were processed through the domestic STD networks and passed between the two networks as trunk traffic, without the need for international gateway exchanges.

 From the Republic of Ireland

 Calls to Northern Ireland were made by dialling 08 and the Northern Irish STD code, for example Belfast was reached by dialling 08 0232.

 Calls to Britain were made by dialling 03 and the British STD code, e.g., 03 0222 XXX XXX or 03 061 XXX YYYY.

 Calls to cities with director area codes could also still be made with the following codes; this was an older arrangement but the numbering remained in service until the 03 code was closed: